-Meal prep and delivery kits have rescued many families as people are staying at home more frequently.
+Meal prep and delivery kits have rescued many families as people stay home more frequently.

 It has transformed home cooking; gone are the days of the 1950s when mothers stood over the stove or children bemoaned, “Meatloaf again??”

-Meal delivery services, such as Blue Apron and Blue Apron competitors, have transformed home dinners to be as dynamic as the homes themselves.
+Meal delivery services, such as Blue Apron and Blue Apron competitors, have transformed home dinners to be as dynamic as the homes.

 Blue Apron’s Biggest Competitors